microsoft/aroworkshop/_entries/03-01 appoverview.md

 - write messages to the log (stdout / stderr)
 - intentionally crash the application to view self-healing
-- toggle a liveliness probe and monitor OpenShift behavior
+- toggle a liveness probe and monitor OpenShift behavior
 - read config maps, secrets, and env variables
 - if connected to shared storage, read and write files
 - check network connectivity, intra-cluster DNS, and intra-communication with an included microservice